chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/incert-custom-certs.md

 You can force `curl` to ignore the self-signed certificate by passing it the `-k` argument, as in `curl -k https://localhost:8443`.
 However, our goal is to connect to the service securely using the certificate infrastructure created previously.

 In the next section we will use `incert` to create a new container image (using Chainguard's `curl` image as the foundation) with your `selfsigned.pem` certificate built into it.
-Before doing this, though, let's attempt to reach the Nginx service with a `curl` container that does not have the certificate included.
+Before doing this, though, let's attempt to reach the nginx service with a `curl` container that does not have the certificate included.

-To do this you'll need to find the Nginx container's IP address.
+To do this you'll need to find the nginx container's IP address.
 First, find the name of the container with `docker ps`.

 ```sh
 docker ps